Community Partnerships and Grants

 How it Works

 King County contributes use of land and capital improvement grants for successful partnership proposals.
-Community partners contribute the necessary additional capital and in-kind resources to develop the new or enhanced facility, as well as the operations, maintenance, and programming, which is typically accomplished through volunteers, revenue-based programs and other resources.
+Community partners contribute the necessary additional capital, in-kind resources, and volunteer time to develop the new, or enhanced facility.
+Groups often take on an element of operations, maintenance, and programming of the facility through a long-term agreement with Parks.

-There are currently more than 50 CPG projects in various stages of development and implementation including preliminary discussions, initial negotiations, pre-planning, design development, permitting, construction and/or completed projects with ongoing operations.
+There are currently more than 50 CPG projects in various stages of development and implementation, including preliminary discussions, initial negotiations, pre-planning, design development, permitting, construction, and completed projects with ongoing operations.